Ooops! Noah Is Gone...: Plot

 Just when the day seemed to have been saved, Dave and Hazel realize that Finny and Leah have disappeared.
 Their curiosity having gotten the better of them, they were on the scaffolding as the tidal wave hit the boat and it sailed away.
 Their parents panic as the ark sails away, leaving their children stranded on the last bit of land not yet engulfed by the water.
 Their desperate race against time begins.
 Leah, who is a born hunter is burdened with the clumsy and awkward Finny.
-Somehow, they manage to escape from the rising water, but the Griffins a couple of flying foxes.
-Eventually add two more animals who were also rejected from the ark to their ranks, as they meet Obesey the whale and his companion who is a squid-like parasite called Stayput.
+Somehow, they manage to escape from the rising water, but the couple of flying foxes Griffins.
+Eventually two more animals were also rejected from the ark to their ranks, as they meet Obesey and his companion who is a squid-like parasite called Stayput.
 Finding his footing, surrounded by his new group of friends, Finny starts to emerge as the brave hero that he really is.

 Meanwhile, their parents must get over their differences to work together, fight their way through gorilla guards and the egotistical Lion Captain to take control of the ark and save them.
 Having had many adventures, the "Fearless Four" manage to fight the continuing attacks of two Griffins who see Leah and Finny as their dinner.
 Eventually, the griffins and Obesey fall into the rising water along with Stayput.
 As the water reaches the top of the mountain where Leah and Finny are, the parents manage to take control of the ark and steer it to the mountaintop.

 When the ark passes through a iceberg, it turns out to be hard to climb on.
 Finny first manages to climb on the ark, but he does not want to leave Leah behind and jumps back on the iceberg.
 Then Leah jumps on board of the ark and uses her sharp claws to hold on.
 Finny tries to get back on the ark too, but falls in the water, seemingly unconscious or dying.
 When Dave tries to save Finny from drowning in the water, the plot twist is revealed: Nestrians are actually aquatic animals, perfectly able to breathe and swim while submerged.
 This also explains why Dave was never feeling at home.
-As the Griffins later chases Finny, but Obesey later appears and eats them, with Dave and Finny swim alongside the ark, waving at Leah and Hazel.
+Griffins later chase Finny, but Obesey who reveals to be a bowhead whale later appears and eats them, with Dave and Finny swimming alongside the ark, waving at Leah and Hazel.
 On the deck of the ark, the Lion Captain and his flamingo assistant discuss whether they should have told Dave and Finny in the beginning they belong in the sea.

-In the credits, the Ark stops at the Mount Ararat and when all the animals leave the Ark, and the Dave and Finny discover Nestrians in the sea.
+In the credits, the Ark stops at the Mount Ararat and when all the animals leave the Ark, Dave and Finny discover Nestrians in the sea.
 It also includes Finny and Dave teaching Leah and Hazel how to swim, while the Griffins play a game of cards near a stack of fish inside Obesey's stomach.